 While most boxers are sweet, there are some that have landed on the top 10 list of fatality causing breeds from 2005 to 2017.
 For this reason alone, they make our list of most aggressive and dangerous dogs.

 The Dogo Argentino is a stunning dog: all white and all muscle.
 This canine is as powerful as it is beautiful.
-Historically, the Dogo Argentino was bred for big game hunting and have the capability to take down game such as wild boars.
-Despite these intimidating accolades, those that own Dogo Argentino’s report a happy and affectionate pup who is very loving and devoted.
+Historically, the Dogo Argentino was bred for big game hunting.
+They have the capability to take down game such as wild boars.
+Despite these intimidating accolades, most Dogo Argentino owners report a happy and affectionate pup who is very loving and devoted.

 Unfortunately, countries like the UK have banned this beautiful breed because of perceptions that they are overly aggressive.
 It is certainly true that a Dogo Argentino should be trained by an experienced handler or else they can show signs of aggression, but that’s no different than many other breeds.
 However, bans such as these perpetuate an idea that certain breeds are innately “bad.”
 This is certainly not the case for the Dogo Argentino – or any pup, for that matter.